Parent page: Altium Concord Pro

 Watch a Project

-To 'watch' – receive notifications regarding – a project in Concord Pro, select its entry on the Projects page (Projects) and then the Watch option from its menu or the upper menu.
+To 'watch' – receive notifications regarding – a project in the Workspace, select its entry on the Projects page (Projects) and then the Watch option from its menu or the upper menu.

-To delete (remove) an existing managed project, select its entry on the Projects Management page (Projects) and then the Delete option from its menu or the upper menu.
-The action is effectively a 'soft delete', where the project repository is moved into the server's Trash area.
-The equivalent process in Altium Designer is the Explorer panel's Delete Folder command.
+To delete (remove) an existing Workspace project, select its entry on the Designs page (Projects) and then the Delete option from its menu or the upper menu.
+The action is effectively a 'soft delete', where the project repository is moved into the Workspace's Trash area.
+A project can be deleted in Altium Designer using the menu Delete option in the Explorer panel.

 From within that view (select Trash from the main menu), the project entry can be completely removed (Permanently Delete) or the action reverted (Restore).
 Note that the button will remove all entries (where possible) that are stored in the Workspace's Trash.

 Removing a Workspace project from the Workspace.